Product managers create a lot of documents. Some important, and some even more important. (There is nothing that PMs do that is not important 😜)

 4. KPI3: revenue from retention

-Why are OKRs and KPIs important?
+Why are OKRs and KPIs Documents Important?

 OKRs and KPIs provide a structured framework for setting ambitious yet achievable goals.
 By defining clear objectives and key results, you can challenge your team to strive for excellence and push beyond their comfort zones.